top of page

 559a_edited.jpg

-GET NAKED BANFF! promotes nude recreation by openly hosting clothing-optional recreational activities in amazingly beautiful locations.
+GET NAKED BANFF promotes clothing-optional recreation by openly hosting activities in amazingly beautiful locations.
 Skinny dipping is empowering, natural, and practiced by countless Canadians every single year.
-It's a completely normal form of recreation, its boring to watch, and we don't believe it needs to be hidden away in undesirable swimming holes.
+It's a completely normal form of recreation, it's boring to watch, and we don't believe it needs to be hidden away in undesirable swimming holes.

 however all our activities are fully clothing optional.
 We appreciate when clothed people enjoy their day with us because we can demonstrate that all people can co-exist, regardless of how much they are wearing.
 We empower the individual to make the decision that is best for themselves to wear as much or as little as they wish.
 Anyone not offended by the human body is welcome to enjoy their day with us.